bitcoin/bitcoin/doc/developer-notes.md

 configure option adds `-DDEBUG_LOCKORDER` to the compiler flags.
 This inserts run-time checks to keep track of which locks are held and adds warnings to the `debug.log` file if inconsistencies are detected.

+### DEBUG_LOCKCONTENTION

+Defining `DEBUG_LOCKCONTENTION` adds a "lock" logging category to the logging RPC that, when enabled, logs the location and duration of each lock contention to the `debug.log` file.

+To enable it, run configure with `-DDEBUG_LOCKCONTENTION` added to your CPPFLAGS, e.g. `CPPFLAGS="-DDEBUG_LOCKCONTENTION"`, then build and run dashd.

+You can then use the `-debug=lock` configuration option at dashd startup or `dash-cli logging '["lock"]'` at runtime to turn on lock contention logging.
+It can be toggled off again with `dash-cli logging [] '["lock"]'`.

 ### Assertions and Checks